COVID-19 vaccine rollout – Accelerated Site Activation and mRNA Vaccinations (July 2021 Onwards)

 An Approved Service Provider must notify the PPA immediately when it becomes aware of any circumstance, event or fact that may affect the Service Provider’s eligibility to participate in the Program.

-As each site is approved by the Taskforce, the PPA will send pharmacies an onboarding email which contain the following onboarding packs, as well as their site specific CVCP Program Approval Code required to register for the CVCP Program on the PPA Portal.
+As each site is approved by the Department of Health, Disability and Ageing, the PPA will send pharmacies an onboarding email which contain the following onboarding pack, as well as their site specific CVCP Program Approval Code required to register for the CVCP Program on the PPA Portal.
 Pharmacies should not register for the CVCP Program in the PPA Portal until they have been sent their onboarding email from the PPA.
 Additional information on how to register in the PPA Portal can be found in the CVCP user guide located in the Program Rules and other Downloads section of this page.

-Part Two of the onboarding packs contains several checklists provided by the Taskforce to help pharmacies with the day-to-day operation of the vaccination service in accordance with ATAGI best practice guidelines and Commonwealth Department of Health reporting requirements.
+There are also several checklists and resources provided by the Department of Health, Disability and Ageing to help pharmacies with the day-to-day operation of the vaccination service in accordance with ATAGI best practice guidelines and Commonwealth Department of Health, Disability and Ageing reporting requirements.

 The Service Provider must obtain appropriate written or verbal consent from the Patient or the Patient’s carer prior to providing the Service.
 For further information regarding valid consent, including how to obtain consent in special populations (i.e. children or people with impaired decision making ability), refer to the section ‘Preparing for vaccination: Valid consent’ in the Australian Immunisation Handbook.

-Consent forms are available on the Department of Health’s website.
+Consent forms are available on the Department of Health, Disability and Ageing’s website.

 Patients who meet all other Commonwealth and State/Territory eligibility criteria but who either do not hold a Medicare/DVA card or are not eligible to hold a Medicare/DVA card, can receive a vaccination in a Community Pharmacy free of charge.
 Pharmacies must ensure they first seek confirmation from the patient that the patient does not hold, or is ineligible to hold a Medicare/DVA card and use the ‘Urgent Clinical Need’ special Medicare number (25437529911) when submitting a claim in the PPA Portal for administering vaccinations to these patients.